-(1) Amounts shown include annual board service retainer, committee Chair and committee membership retainers, and, for Mr. McCall, a Presiding Director retainer, earned by our non-employee directors during 2019.
+(1) Amounts shown include annual Board service retainer, committee Chair and committee membership retainers, and, for Mr. Burbank, a Lead Director retainer, earned by our nonemployee directors during 2022.
+Note that the Annual Stock Awards, which are generally made on June 1, cover the one-year service period ending on May 31 the following year.

-(2) The amount shown represents the aggregate grant date fair value of the 4,163 restricted shares granted to each of the non-employee directors, as calculated in accordance with FASB ASC Topic 718.
-We issued the awards on May 16, 2019, and we valued them at \$30.03 per share, which was the closing price on the grant date.
-See Notes 1 and 17 of the Notes to Consolidated Financial Statements filed with CryoLife's Annual Report on Form 10-K for the year ended December 31, 2019, for assumptions we used in valuing restricted stock awards.
-The restricted stock represented here vests on May 16, 2020; accordingly, these shares remained subject to vesting restrictions as of December 31, 2019.
+- (2) Amount shown represents the aggregate grant date fair value of the 7,878 restricted shares granted to Messrs.
+Ackerman, Bevevino, Bullock, Burbank, Salveson, Semedo and Ms. Borgstrom, as calculated in accordance with FASB ASC Topic 718.
+We issued the awards on June 1, 2022, and we valued them at \$19.04 per share, which was the closing price on the grant date.
+See Notes 1 and 15 of the Notes to Consolidated Financial Statements filed with Artivion's Annual Report on Form 10-K for the year ended December 31, 2022 for assumptions used in valuing restricted stock awards.
+The restricted stock represented here vests on June 1, 2023; accordingly, these shares remained subject to vesting restrictions as of December 31, 2022. - (3) Amount shown represents the aggregate grant date fair value of the 9,066 restricted shares granted to Ms. Hoff, as calculated in accordance with FASB ASC Topic 718.
+We issued the award on November 8, 2022, and we valued them at \$11.03 per share, which was the closing price on the grant date.
+See Notes 1 and 15 of the Notes to Consolidated Financial Statements filed with Artivioris Annual Report on Form 10-K for the year ended December 31, 2022, for assumptions we used in valuing restricted stock awards.
+The restricted stock represented here vests on November 8, 2023; accordingly, these shares remained subject to vesting restrictions as of December 31, 2022.

-J. Patrick Mackin, Chairman, President, and Chief Executive Officer received no compensation in 2019 for his services as a director of the Company.
-His compensation as an executive officer of the Company is detailed in the Summary Compensation Table on page 41.
+J. Patrick Mackin, Chairman, President, and Chief Executive Officer received no compensation in 2022 for his services as a director of the Company.
+His compensation as an executive officer of the Company is detailed in the Summary Compensation Table on page 44.

-Director Stock Ownership Requirements
+Director Stock Ownership Requirement